feurix/hatop/docs/bugs.rst

 Bugs and suggestions
 ********************

-For now, please contact me directly at john@feurix.com.
+For now, please contact us directly at bugs@feurix.org.
 Thanks! :-)

+*Please note your exact HAProxy and Python version in the bug report!*